Undergraduate Program Electrical Engineering

-The electrical engineering degree will provide you with a background in the electrical sciences.
-You will gain skills necessary for employment in electrical engineering fields.
-This includes power systems, electromagnetics and acoustics, signal processing, analog/radio frequency design, digital/very-large-scale integration, among other areas.
+The electrical engineering degree in the Fariborz Maseeh College of Engineering and Computer Science will provide you with a background in the electrical sciences.
+You will gain the skills necessary for employment in the electrical engineering field.
+This includes power systems, electromagnetics, and acoustics, signal processing, analog/radio frequency design, digital/very-large-scale integration, among other areas.
 Students interested in focusing on software development should explore computer science.

 - Hands-on experience early in the program.
 You will learn hardware interfacing and project management.
 You will get to interact with the technology in our teaching labs.
 We also have a one-of-a-kind Electronics Prototyping Lab, where you can walk in with an idea and walk out with a working prototype.